devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/SCP – Secure Copy Protocol.md

 ##### SCP – Secure Copy Protocol
 - SCP – Secure Copy Protocol.
-While it’s a separate tool, it leverages the underlying SSH protocol to securely transfer files in an encrypted manner, in a way that can’t be intercepted by anyone en route.
+While it’s a separate tool, it leverages the underlying SSH protocol to securely transfer files in an encrypted manner, in a way that can’t be intercepted by anyone en route to remote server
 - SSH is a way to log into a remote server from your local machine, it’s not a way to transfer a file from your local computer to the remote server.

 ###### Transferring Files from Local to Remote via SCP